0BAB1/ZynQ-Tutorial-Series/8 Python to FPGA/README.md

 Well here is how I suggest you go about this :

-- First, watch the first video availible [here](https://www.youtube.com/watch?v=lJa4dqdAsUM)
-- Then, watch the entire tutorial to understand what to do and identify the things you have to learn.
+- First, watch the entire tutorial to understand what to do and identify the things you have to learn.
 - Set up your dev environement, c.f. ressources below for the official up-to-date tutorial from FINN (fairly simple) **AND** the notes on preparing the dev environement just below this bullet list
 - After that, clone this repo and cd in this sub directory and simply follow the notebook instructions.